A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: System Model

 We establish a graph-theoretic reformulation of the problem.
 Specifically, we show that designing the user-delivery array $\mathbf{Q}$ in Definition~\ref{def-maccpda}, which characterizes the multi-access coded caching scheme, is equivalent to a graph coloring problem.
 This equivalence provides an efficient perspective and enables the utilization of well-established graph coloring methods.
-We first introduce the concept of graph coloring for undirected graphs, which is essential for the transformation from the MACC problem to a graph coloring problem. \begin{definition}[Undirected graph~\cite{graphbook}] An undirected graph is an ordered pair $(\mathcal{V},\mathcal{E})$, where $\mathcal{V}$ is a finite and nonempty set of vertices, and $\mathcal{E} \subseteq \{\{u,v\} \mid u,v \in \mathcal{V}, u \neq v\}$ is a set of edges, where each edge connects two distinct vertices.
-We denote such a graph by $G=(\mathcal{V},\mathcal{E})$.
-If $\{u,v\}\in \mathcal{E}$, then the vertices $u$ and $v$ are said to be adjacent. \end{definition} With the concept of an undirected graph introduced above, we now present the definition of graph coloring. \begin{definition}[Graph coloring~\cite{graphbook}] Let $G=(\mathcal{V},\mathcal{E})$ be an undirected graph.
-We have the following properties. \begin{enumerate} \item A \emph{proper coloring} of $G$ is an assignment of colors to the vertices such that no two adjacent vertices are assigned the same color. \item If a \emph{proper coloring} of $G$ uses $k$ distinct colors, we call it a \emph{$k$-coloring}, and say that $G$ is \emph{$k$-colorable}.
-The \emph{chromatic number} of $G$, denoted by $\chi(G)$, is the minimum $k$ for which $G$ admits a $k$-coloring. \end{enumerate} \end{definition}
+We first introduce the concept of graph coloring for undirected graphs, which is essential for the transformation from the MACC system to a graph coloring problem.